cmcp-group/cmcp-group.github.io/_pages/openings.md

 We are currently looking for a postdoctoral researcher to work on **"Computational Discovery of Low-GWP Gas" sponsored by KEPCO**, Korea Electric Power Company.
 The position is open for an **early 2021 (ideally January - March, but flexible) start date** for an initial **one-year contract** that is renewable upon mutual agreement to work on a 3-year project.

-This project aims to combine **high-throughput computational screening with machine learning to discover high-performing gas molecules for electric application**.
+This project aims to combine **high-throughput computational screening with machine learning to discover high-performing gas for electric industry**.

 Candidates with a proven track-record in one or more of the following areas are sought after: **high-throughput screening, electronic structure theory & application, molecular simulation (MD/MC), machine learning**.
 Strong scientific programming skills (preferably in Python or any other open source languages) are required for the position.